MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/connect-to-office-365-powershell.md

   - Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, or Windows Server 2008 R2 SP1

     > [!NOTE]
     > For the Azure Active Directory PowerShell for Graph module, you must use PowerShell version 5.1 or later.
-For the Microsoft Azure Active Directory Module for Windows PowerShell module, you must use PowerShell version 5.1 or later up to PowerShell version 6.
+For the Microsoft Azure Active Directory Module for Windows PowerShell module, you must use PowerShell version 5.1 or later up to but not including PowerShell version 6 and later.
 For Windows 8.1, Windows 8, Windows 7 Service Pack 1 (SP1), Windows Server 2012 R2, Windows Server 2012, and Windows Server 2008 R2 SP1, download and install the [Windows Management Framework 5.1](https://www.microsoft.com/download/details.aspx?id=54616).

     > [!NOTE]
     > Use a 64-bit version of Windows.
 Support for the 32-bit version the Microsoft Azure Active Directory Module for Windows PowerShell was discontinued in October of 2014.